senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

 ## Transfer

-1. Transfer `air-gap-senzing-environment-nnnnnnnnnn.tgz` file to the air-gapped system.
+1. Transfer the `air-gap-senzing-environment-nnnnnnnnnn.tgz` file to the air-gapped system.

 ## On air-gapped system